 The odds of a spring election have now increased, which moves up the timelines for the Liberals who want to go to the polls with a different leader.

-If Trudeau cedes to pressure and resigns, an interim leader will be named as the party organizes a leadership race.
-This exercise, which usually takes many months, would have to be compressed into a shorter time frame to be ready for the election.
+If Trudeau cedes to pressure and resigns, an interim leader could be named while the party organizes a leadership race.
+This exercise, which usually takes many months, would have to be compressed into a shorter time frame to be ready for an election.
+Another option would be for Trudeau to ask the Governor General to prorogue Parliament to avoid an election during the Liberal leadership contest.

-Meanwhile, the messaging from Trudeau’s supporters is that Canada needs stability as Donald Trump will return to the White House on Jan.
+Meanwhile, the messaging from Trudeau’s supporters is that Canada needs stability as Donald Trump is set to return to the White House on Jan.
 20.

 “The prime minister is working hard to make sure that we lead this government and we deal with the pressing issues of today,” Sahota told reporters at Rideau Hall on Dec.
 20.